atomicdata-dev/atomic-data-docs/src/interoperability/other-data-formats.md

-# Relation to other data formats
+# Interoperability: Relation to other data formats

 Atomic data is designed to be highly interoperable.
 It is possible to convert Atomic to many types of serialization formats.